-Name Age Position and Background Lorenzo Simonelli 49 President and Chief Executive Officer Lorenzo Simonelli has been the President and Chief Executive Officer of the Company since July 2017.
+Name Age Position and Background Lorenzo Simonelli 49 Chairman, President and Chief Executive Officer Lorenzo Simonelli has been the Chairman of the Board of Directors of the Company since October 2017, and a Director, President and Chief Executive Officer of the Company since July 2017.
 Prior to joining the Company in July 2017, Mr. Simonelli was Senior Vice President, GE and President and Chief Executive Officer, GE Oil & Gas from October 2013 to July 2017.
 Before joining GE Oil & Gas, he was the President and Chief Executive Officer of GE Transportation from July 2008 to October 2013.
 Mr. Simonelli joined GE in 1994 and held various finance and leadership roles from 1994 to 2008.
 Nancy Buese 53 Chief Financial Officer Nancy Buese is the Chief Financial Officer of the Company.
 Prior to joining the Company in November 2022, she served as Executive Vice President ("EVP") and Chief Financial Officer ("CFO") of Newmont Corporation, a gold mining company, since October 2016.
 Prior to her role at Newmont, Ms. Buese spent more than a decade as EVP & CFO of MarkWest Energy Partners, a leader in gathering, processing, and transportation of hydrocarbons, as well as EVP & CFO of MPLX (a subsidiary of Marathon Petroleum) following MPLX's acquisition of MarkWest.
 She began her career in public accounting, starting as an accountant for Arthur Andersen and rising to be a partner at Ernst & Young until 2003.
 Jim Apostolides 45 Senior Vice President, Enterprise Operational Excellence Jim Apostolides is the Senior Vice President of Enterprise Operational Excellence of the Company.
 He previously served as Senior Vice President of Enterprise Excellence from February 2020 - September 2022.
 In July 2017, he was appointed VP of Materials Management, Logistics, and Cash Operations.
 He began his career in 1999 with GE and held roles of increasing responsibility, including managerial positions in Shop Operations, Materials, Sourcing, and Fulfillment across multiple continents.
 Maria Claudia Borras 54 Executive Vice President, Oilfield Services and Equipment Maria Claudia Borras is the Executive Vice President, Oilfield Services and Equipment of the Company.
 She previously served as Executive Vice President, of Oilfield Services from July 2017 - September 2022.
 Prior to joining the Company in July 2017, she served as the Chief Commercial Officer of GE Oil & Gas from January 2015 to July 2017.
 Prior to joining GE Oil & Gas, she held various leadership positions at Baker Hughes Incorporated including President, Latin America from October 2013 to December 2014, President, Europe Region from August 2011 to October 2013, Vice President, Global Marketing from May 2009 to July 2011 and other leadership roles at Baker Hughes Incorporated from 1994 to April 2009.
 Kurt Camilleri 48 Senior Vice President, Controller and Chief Accounting Officer Kurt Camilleri is the Senior Vice President, Controller and Chief Accounting Officer of the Company.
 Prior to joining the Company in July 2017, he served as the Global Controller for GE Oil & Gas from July 2013 to July 2017.
 Mr. Camilleri served as the Global Controller for GE Transportation from January 2013 to June 2013 and the Controller for Europe and Eastern and African Growth Markets for GE Healthcare from 2010 to January 2013.
 He began his career in 1996 with Pricewaterhouse in London, which subsequently became PricewaterhouseCoopers.
-Regina Jones 52 Chief Legal Officer Regina Jones is the Chief Legal Officer of the Company.
-Prior to joining the Company in May 2020, she served as Executive Vice President, General Counsel and Corporate Secretary for Delek U.S. Holdings, Inc and Delek Logistics Partners LP from May 2018 to April 2020.
-Prior to that, she worked at Schlumberger as General Counsel for the Land Rigs product line from June 2016 to May 2018 and in various international legal roles in France, Malaysia and the United States from 2005 to 2018.